Application guidelines for TIA Postdoc call

 One of the required attachments to the application is a short CV for the postdoc.
 A publication list is also required.
 At the same time, you say that it is not necessary to name the postdoc at the application phase.
 How do these fit together?

 - The postdoc does not need to be named during the application phase, but can be appointed after the funding decision, at which point the necessary documentation must be provided.
 From the point of view of the application review process, it makes no difference whether or not the postdoc is named.
-The postdoc will not be taken into account in the evaluation of the application.

 Is there any template for preparing the project plan?

-- The project plan should follow the guidelines set out in the application and on the Guidelines for application page.
+- The project plan should follow the guidelines set out in the application and on this Guidelines for application page.
 The project plan shall be no more than 5 pages and must contain the required sections.

 You say that all applications will be reviewed by outside experts of scientific and industrial impact.
 Do these experts represent the majority of scientific fields?
-In other words, in how much detail should the application go in terms of the field of science?
+In other words, to how much detail should the application go in terms of the field of science?

 Do any previous research projects with the industrial partner add value to the proposal and should they be mentioned in the application?